aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/200-lab-07-session-manager.md

 ##### 2. Create an IAM role for the EC2 instance which grants access to the AWS Systems Manager

 The AWS managed policy, `AmazonSSMManagedInstanceCore`, allows an instance to use AWS Systems Manager service core functionality.
+This will allow you to connect to the EC2 instance using Systems Manager Session Manager.

 ```yaml
   SSMIAMRole: